AriFordsham/GHCWiki/nested-cpr.md

 - Do not destroy join points or improve the code genrator (see below).
 - Can we make sure more stuff gets the `Converging` flag, e.g. after a `case` of an unboxed value?
 Should case binders get the `Converging` flag?
 What about pattern match variables in strict data constructors?
 Unboxed values?
 See below.

+### Motivating examples

+Motivation is always good.
+Here I try to look at examples where people were expecting or hoping for nested CPR, and see how we are fairing:

+- `facIO` in [\#1600](https://gitlab.haskell.org//ghc/ghc/issues/1600): Not eligible for nested CPR, as the result is not forced.
+Using `return $!` makes this work.
+- `mean` in [\#2289](https://gitlab.haskell.org//ghc/ghc/issues/2289): Not eligible for nested CRP.
+The base case `go x l s | x > m      = P s l` is – to the demand analyzer – lazy in `s` and `l`, so doing nested CRP would make that stricter.
+It works with `s `seq` l `seq` P s`.
+But `P`*is* a strict constructor!
+I guess we need to make use of that, i.e. the application of a strict constructor to something possibly diverging stores this as terminating.
+- [\#2387](https://gitlab.haskell.org//ghc/ghc/issues/2387) works nicely! (but note that `go` uses a `!n` pattern already)

 ### Degradation exploration and explanation